Roman Catholic Diocese of Rapolla

-The Catholic diocese of Rapolla, in Basilicata, existed from the eleventh century until 1528.
+The Catholic Diocese of Rapolla, in Basilicata, existed from the eleventh century until 1528.
 In that year it was united with the diocese of Melfi, to form the diocese of Melfi e Rapolla.
 The diocese was suppressed in 1986.

 History

-The town of Rapolla is at a distance of 5.6km or 3.5mi south-southwest of Melfi, though a mountain pass intervenes.
-The earliest mention of the town occurs in 967, when Pandolfo the Lombard is called Prince of Conza and Rapolla.
+The town of Rapolla is at a distance of 5.6km or 3.5 mi south-southwest of Melfi, though a mountain pass intervenes.
+The earliest mention of the town occurs in 967 when Pandolfo the Lombard is called Prince of Conza and Rapolla.

 The Normans took Rapolla from the Greeks in 1042, and fortified it with works still to be seen.
 It appears that the town received its bishopric from Pope Nicholas II (1059–1061).
 From the beginning, the diocese was directly subordinate to the pope.
 The town was an episcopal see in the time of Pope Gregory VII.
 In 1183 three barons of Rapolla, Liardo of Rapolla, Sansone of Rapallo, and Guido di Rocca, joined the expedition to the Holy Land.
 In 1254, Rapolla wanted to follow the party of the papacy against Manfred, for which the town was virtually destroyed by Galvano Lancia.

 In 1321, the diocese of Rapolla became the object of a scandal that reached from Benevento to Avignon.
 Bishop Bernardo (1316–1330) collected a force of soldiers and descended on the church of San Donato in the district of Ravella, which was in the possession of P. Nicolaus Guidonis di Rivacandida, who had obtained the post by a collation of Pope John XXII.
 Showing Nicolaus papal documents, Bishop Bernardo ejected him and threw him into prison, stating that he would never release Nicholas as long as the present pope was alive.
 Nicholas escaped, however, after seven months, and fled to Avignon.
-Pope John responded with indignation, and dispatched a letter on 4 September 1321 to Master Guillelmo Balaeto, the Rector of Benevento, mandating that he cite Bishop Bernardo to appear in his court.
+Pope John responded with indignation, and dispatched a letter on 4 September 1321 to Master Guillermo Balaeto, the Rector of Benevento, mandating that he cite Bishop Bernardo to appear in his court.
 The outcome is unknown, but Bishop Bernardo remained bishop of Rapolla.